ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/SearchAI/HeuristicSearch.rst

 Heuristic Search
 =========================================

-There is another large problem with the breadth first search strategy we started with - all the effort involved in checking every possible path.
+There is another large problem with the breadth-first search strategy we started with - all the effort involved in checking every possible path.
 Think about all the red lines (paths that had to be explored) required to find the right path in the animation on the first page.
 If each possible search location has many possible moves, the space we are searching grows too rapidly to make progress past a couple of steps.
 Consider a situation in which each move leads to 20 new moves.
-In one step we have 20 location to worry about.
+In one step we have 20 locations to worry about.
 After 2 steps, we have 20 x 20 = 400 locations we need to consider.
 By seven moves we have over a billion possibilities!

 ===================  ==============  ==============  ==============  ==============  ==============  ==============
 Step #               1               2               3               4               5               6